ming-hao-xu/Ritsumeikan-beamer/README.md

 ## 📝 License

-This project is LPPL 1.3c licensed.
+This project is LPPL 1.3c License licensed.